 What is Byetta?

-This medication guide provides information about the Byetta brand of exenatide.
-Bydureon is another brand of exenatide that is not covered in this medication guide.
+This medication guide provides information about the Byetta, an immediate-release brand of exenatide.
+Bydureon is an extended-release brand of exenatide that is not covered in this medication guide.

-Stop using Byetta and call your doctor at once if you have severe pain in your upper stomach spreading to your back, with nausea, vomiting, and a fast heart rate.
-These could be symptoms of pancreatitis.
+Stop using this medicine and call your doctor at once if you have nausea and vomiting with severe pain in your upper stomach spreading to your back.

-To make sure you can safely use Byetta, tell your doctor if you have any of these other conditions:
+To make sure Byetta is safe for you, tell your doctor if you have ever had:

 kidney disease or a history of kidney transplant;